 Another fine water-based attraction that families with children will find in Turku is the versatile spa complex at Holiday Club Caribia.
 The complex includes an authentic Caribbean themed spa, an excellent wellness department, and a variety of other services.
 There are a number of different saunas, warm pools and hydro-massaging Jacuzzi’s, whilst children will have fun in the warm outdoor pools and on the fun water-slides.

-Located under the same roof as the Caribia Spa is a brand new 2,600 m2 adventure park, SuperPark, with an adventure zone, a Game Arena, and a Freestyle Hall.
+Located next to the Caribia Spa is a brand new 2,600 m2 adventure park, SuperPark, with an adventure zone, a Game Arena, and a Freestyle Hall.
 There are trampolines, foam pools, scooting areas, Air Tracks, soccer pinball, hockey shot radar, baseball, pedal cars, climbing, slides and many others, in fact there’s more than enough to keep kids amused for the day!

 Not far from Holiday Club Caribia lies Kupittaa Park, a family friendly area which features the exciting (and free of charge!)
 Adventure Park and the Kupittaa Outdoor Swimming Arena.
 The Adventure Park features the four-wheel fun of Traffic Town, a bouncy castle, and a Summer Studio where kids can let their imagination run riot and express themselves creatively.
 There is plenty of watery fun to be had too, with the Mushroom Fountain and paddling pool, as well as a winding stream that meanders through the area.
 The Adventure Park also offers a variety of activities such as art workshops, a music playschool and exhilarating theatrical performances for the whole the family.
 In the middle of Kupittaa Park the outdoor swimming pool is ideal for families with children, with three pools all heated to a nice temperature of 27°c.